TimelessBeing/battle_for_eden/rules.md

 During the Reinforcement phase, each player may purchase units to increase the quality of their army.

-To do so, they spend as much resources as the cost of the units they want to purchase, then place those units in their discard pile in any order.
+To do so, they spend as much shards as the cost of the units they want to purchase, then place those units in their discard pile in any order.
-The maximum amount of resources that each player can spend on units during the Reinforcements phase is determined by the Energy Crystal cards they played during the Expansion phase: they cannot spend more than the total values of those cards.
+The maximum amount of shards that each player can spend on units during the Reinforcements phase is determined by the Energy Crystal cards they played during the Expansion phase: they cannot spend more than the total values of those cards.

-In addition to that the player may purchase one common card, without cost limitations, again by spending as much resources as the cost of the card they want to purchase then placing that card in their discard pile.
+In addition to that the player may purchase one common card, without cost limitations, again by spending as much shards as the cost of the card they want to purchase then placing that card in their discard pile.
 If they want, they may then purchase a second one for twice the price, then a third one for 3 times the price, etc.